NBISweden/workshop-genome_annotation/labs/maker_evidence.md

+---
+layout: default-overview
-# Making an evidence based annotation with MAKER
+title: Making an evidence based annotation with MAKER
+exercises: 45
+questions:
+  - how to create a structural annotation based on evidence only?
+  -
+objectives:
+  - Understand maker parameters files
+  - run maker
+---

 ## Prerequisites

-# Prerequisites
 For this exercise you need to be logged in to Uppmax.

 Setup the folder structure: